jaconel/dotfiles/README.md

 I have adapted it to fit my needs and added a few changes to make it play nice with my linux installation.

-I maybe should have forked his repo, but thats to late now. :)
+Maybe should have forked his repo...oh well, to late now. :)

 ## install